morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

 Notes about the Netgear A6210 adapter: It likely appears at the end of the list because of its design.
 It is designed for portability, not long range.
 Build quality seems to be very good and it can push iperf3 to show rates of 300-400 Mb/s at close to medium range.
+It was able to maintain a good link with a reasonable speed even given the difficult conditions of this test.
+All adapters that I documented are adapters that I consider well above average adapters.

 Notes about excluded adapters: I exclused adapters based on the rtl8814au chipset based on the very poor quality of the driver provided by Realtek.